Examples have audio.

 Nouns

-A noun can be someone’s name, a kind of object, or an abstract concept.
+A noun can be a person or thing's name, an object, or an abstract concept.
 While it is not of much importance to know which words exactly are considered nouns, it is important to be able to use them correctly.
-In pronunciation, the stress of a noun is always on the last syllable.
-Syllables of words are usually easy to distinguish.
+In pronunciation, the stress of a noun (like most other word categories in Persian) is always on the last syllable.

 محمّد